Approach

 Most people sort their cards by set, by type, or by value.
 That never felt right to me.
 I kept gravitating toward how cards looked together — the mood of a page, the way two illustrations next to each other could tell a story neither told alone.

-- Core Themes — The locked themes that form the backbone
+- Core Themes — The themes that currently hold the binder together

 Theme First, Pokemon Second